Introduction: Make Rey's Staff - Star Wars: the Force Awakens

 We're just a couple of months away from the release of Star Wars: The Force Awakens, and my wife let me know that she wanted me to make her a Rey costume for Halloween.
 Now that I'm nearly finished, I wanted to post instructions on how I built the staff.
 The total cost was about $40, and is almost entirely made from parts you can pick up from Home Depot.

 Some people have asked about purchasing this prop.
-I have made some massive updates, and I now have this for sale on my Etsy store.
+I have made some massive updates, and I now have this (as well as Rey's new lightsaber) for sale on my Etsy store.